itkimura/Push_swap_42/README.md

 ## Makefile help
-How to see the mmake command options:
+How to see the make command options:
 ```
 make help
 ```